New Trade Alert for (TEVA)

 Traders often buy too little time for the trade to develop.
 Nothing is more frustrating than being right but only after the option has expired premature to the market move.

-This option strike gives you the right to buy the shares at $27.50 per share with absolutely limited risk, A PRICE NOT SEEN IN MORE THAN A DECADE.
-The option Delta is 80% so this position will act much like long shares at a sharply investment cost.
+This option strike gives you the right to buy the shares at $10 per share with absolutely limited risk, A PRICE NOT SEEN SINCE 2000.
+The option Delta is 88% so this position will act much like long shares at a sharply investment cost.

-This January option has ten months for bullish development.
+This June option has eight months for bullish development.

 The upside, on the other hand, is unlimited.

-If shares rally just to the modest $38 channel top, this option investment would gain more than 75%+.
-A breakout above $38 targets $44 to nearly double the option value.
+If shares rally just to the modest $20 channel top, this investment would double the option value.